Stimulus Check Latest: Help Is Nearing. What's The Timeline For Next Economic Relief Payment?

-(CBS Detroit) — The next stimulus check is inching closer to reality.
-The $1,400 direct payment would be part of the proposed $1.9 trillion economic relief package.
-President Joe Biden’s stimulus, in its current form, would also include additional unemployment benefits, an upgraded child tax credit and more help for the millions of Americans enduring the economic fallout of the ongoing COVID-19 pandemic.
+(CBS Detroit) — The next stimulus check is inching toward becoming a reality.
+The $1,400 direct payment would be part of the $1.9 trillion economic relief package proposed by President Joe Biden.
+The stimulus, in its current form, would also include more unemployment benefits, an upgraded child tax credit and additional help for the millions of Americans enduring the economic fallout of the ongoing COVID-19 pandemic.
 This week, a third economic relief payment has moved closer the bank accounts of millions of Americans.
 But the timeline remains somewhat uncertain.

 On Monday morning, a group of 10 Senate Republicans, proposed a counteroffer to the American Rescue Plan.
 Their $618 billion package would reduce the direct payment to $1,000 and place a ceiling at $40,000 in annual earnings for recipients, after which the stimulus check amount would phase out.
 The added federal unemployment benefit would stay at $300 and last through June.
 The changes to the child tax credit and many other elements of the Biden package were stripped out entirely.